vsouza/awesome-ios/README.md

 * [Elevate](https://github.com/Nike-Inc/Elevate) - Elevate is a JSON parsing framework that leverages Swift to make parsing simple, reliable and composable.
 * [MJExtension](https://github.com/CoderMJLee/MJExtension) - A fast, convenient and nonintrusive conversion between JSON and model.
 Your model class don't need to extend another base class.
 You don't need to modify any model file.
 * [AlamofireObjectMapper](https://github.com/tristanhimmelman/AlamofireObjectMapper) - An Alamofire extension which converts JSON response data into swift objects using ObjectMapper
-* [GuardedSwiftyJSON](https://github.com/wiggzz/GuardedSwiftyJSON) - An add-on to SwiftyJSON to make it easier to create failable initalizers for data models.
+* [GuardedSwiftyJSON](https://github.com/wiggzz/GuardedSwiftyJSON) - An add-on to SwiftyJSON to make it easier to create failable initializers for data models.
 * [JAYSON](https://github.com/muukii/JAYSON) - Strict and Scalable JSON library.
 * [HandyJSON](https://github.com/alibaba/handyjson) - A handy swift JSON-object serialization/deserialization library for swift 2.x/3.x.
 * [Marshal](https://github.com/utahiosmac/Marshal) - Marshaling the typeless wild west of [String: Any] (Protocol based).